dougeby/IntuneDocs/intune/android-zebra-mx-overview.md

 Using Intune, you can enroll Zebra devices to deploy your line-of-business apps to the devices.
 "Device configuration" profiles let you create MX profiles to manage your Zebra-specific settings.

+> [!NOTE]
+> By default, the Zebra MX APIs aren't locked down on devices.
+Before a device enrolls in Intune, it's possible the device can be compromised in a malicious manner.
+When the device is in a clean state, we suggest you lock down MX APIs using Access Manager (AccessMgr).
+For example, you can choose that only the Company Portal app and apps you trust are allowed to call MX APIs.
+>
+> For more information, see [Locking down your device](https://developer.zebra.com/community/home/blog/2017/04/11/locking-down-your-device) on Zebra's web site.

 ## Before you begin

 - Be sure you have the latest version of the StageNow desktop app from Zebra Technologies.